csbc92/mobile-systems-assignment4/README.md

   //...
 ```
-The performance test can be run by issuing `tests/run-test.sh`.
-The output of the test is in the directory `tests/out`
+* The performance test can be run once by issuing `tests/run-test.sh`.
+The output of the test is in the directory `tests/out`, or
+* the performance test can be run automatically for 1-n nodes with the use of the script `tests/automatic-remote-test.sh`.
+With this script it is possible to configure the server remotely over `ssh`.
+This methods requires that you have generated ssh-keys so that you can connect to the server without entering passwords.
+The script will copy the configs from the folder `tests/nginx-confs`.
+The IPs in this folder can be changed at once with the command `sed -i 's/old-ip/new-ip/g' *` - for example if you want to replace localhost with 192.168.0.10:`sed -i 's/localhost/192.168.0.10/g' *`

+# Results